carloscarboni/Python/Employee_Churn/README.md

 Analyze employee data to predict the likelihood of employees leaving the company (churn) using machine learning models and visualize the results in a dashboard.

 ### Description:
 The script connects to a Google BigQuery dataset containing employee information.
 It uses the pycaret library to set up, train, and evaluate a classification model, specifically focusing on the "Quit_the_Company" target variable.
 Predictions and feature importance insights are generated, and a graphical report is created to present the results using Looker Studio.
+The dashboard highlights key metrics driving churn and identifies employees most at risk.

 ### Skills:
 - Data retrieval from Google BigQuery